python-mode/python-mode/README.rst

 If your python-mode doesn't work: open any python file and type: ::

-    :call pymode#troubleshooting#Test()
+    :call pymode#troubleshooting#test()

 And fix any warnings or copy the output and send it to me.
 (For example, by creating a `new github issue <https://github.com/klen/python-mode/issues/new>`_ if one does not already exist for the problem).

 Settings